uncomputable/simfony-webide/doc/README.md

 ![Screenshot of the Simfony web IDE](https://raw.githubusercontent.com/uncomputable/simfony-webide/master/doc/esplora3.png)

 If everything worked, the explorer will open the broadcast transaction.
 In this case, congratulations, you made a Simfony transaction on Liquid testnet!!!
+You can also look up your transaction on [mempool.space](https://liquid.network/testnet).

 If you see an error message, take a look at the following "Troubleshooting" section.